JackRaven611/git-lesson/book.md

 # Tables (TBD) 2

 Representing tabular data on a webpage in an understandable, accessible way can be a challenge.
 This module covers basic table markup, along with more complex features such as implementing captions and summaries.

+# Solving common HTML problems 1

+Use HTML to solve common problems provides links to sections of content explaining how to use HTML to solve very common problems when creating a webpage: dealing with titles, adding images or videos, emphasizing content, creating a basic form, etc.